-SSHAP – Call for Abstracts
+SSHAP – Call for Abstracts or Papers

-The Society for Study of the History of Analytical Philosophy is an international organization aimed at promoting discussion in all areas of scholarship concerning the development of philosophical logic, philosophy of language, the philosophy of mind, metaphysics, ethics and metaethics, the philosophy of science and epistemology.
+The Society for Study of the History of Analytical Philosophy is an international organization aimed at promoting discussion in all areas of scholarship concerning the development of philosophical logic, philosophy of language, the philosophy of mind, metaphysics, ethics and metaethics, the philosophy of science, and epistemology.
 It welcomes scholars interested in the many ways in which the disciplines were influenced by thinkers such as Bolzano, Brentano and his school, Husserl, Frege, Russell, the Vienna Circle, Wittgenstein, Tarski, Quine and the Polish school, for instance, but also seeks to promote work engaging with lesser know figures and trends.

-SSHAP invites submissions for its 2017 annual conference.
+SSHAP invites submissions for its 2018 annual conference.
 Paper submissions in all areas of the history of analytic philosophy are welcome.

-SUBMISSION DEADLINE: January 15, 2017.
+SUBMISSION DEADLINE: January 15, 2018.

 In the past, some of the papers presented at the annual the conference were published in the Journal for the History of Analytical Philosophy. (www.jhaponline.org)

 Authors are requested to submit their long abstract electronically according to the following guidelines:

 - Long abstracts (500-1000 words) or full papers (up to 4000 words) should be prepared for blind refereeing,

 - put into PDF file format, and